-- 1.1 The TEC Partnership, is one of England's largest providers of further and higher education.
+- 1.1 TEC Partnership, is one of England's largest providers of further and higher education.
 Higher Education at TEC Partnership is constituted of East Riding College, the Grimsby Institute of Further and Higher Education, Modal Training and Scarborough TEC.
-As a provider of higher education, the TEC Partnership is required to publish a student protection plan and review this plan on an annual basis.
-In the student protection plan the TEC Partnership sets out the risks to the quality of study and continuation of students on their courses, the likelihood that they will crystallise and what the TEC Partnership will do to protect students from those risks. - 1.2 This plan builds on the experience of the TEC Partnership in delivering higher education for over two decades, over multiple sites in Lincolnshire, East Riding of Yorkshire and North Yorkshire and involving many awarding bodies. - 1.3 The TEC Partnership currently holds Foundation Degree Awarding Powers, delivers validated and franchised provision through the University of Hull, Teacher Education provision through the University of Huddersfield and delivers other higher education level qualifications awarded by various bodies including Pearson and the SQA. - 1.4 The Higher Education provision of the TEC Partnership has a track record of positive provider reviews carried out by the designated quality body, the most recent Quality and Standards Reviews were undertaken in October (TEC Partnership) and November (East Riding College) of 2019 by the Quality Assurance Agency. - 1.5 The student protection plan is split into five parts: - i.
+As a provider of higher education, TEC Partnership is required to publish a student protection plan and review this plan when there has been a significant change in circumstances1.
+In the student protection plan TEC Partnership sets out the risks to the quality of study and continuation of students on their courses, the likelihood that they will crystallise and what TEC Partnership will do to protect students from those risks. - 1.2 This plan builds on the experience of TEC Partnership in delivering higher education for over two decades, over multiple sites in Lincolnshire, East Riding of Yorkshire and North Yorkshire and involving many awarding bodies. - 1.3 TEC Partnership currently holds Bachelor's Degree Awarding Powers, delivers validated and franchised provision through the University of Hull, Teacher Education provision through the University of Huddersfield and delivers other higher education level qualifications awarded by various bodies including Pearson and the SQA. - 1.4 The Higher Education provision of TEC Partnership has a track record of positive provider reviews carried out by the designated quality body, the most recent Quality and Standards Reviews were undertaken in October (TEC Partnership) and November (East Riding College) of 2019 by the Quality Assurance Agency. - 1.5 The student protection plan is split into five parts: - i.
 Identified risks to continuation of study and quality of study and their likelihood of crystallising. - ii.
-Measures put in place by the TEC Partnership to protect students against identified risks. - iii.
+Measures put in place by TEC Partnership to protect students against identified risks. - iii.
 Information about tuition fee refunds to students and compensation costs. - iv.
 Communication with students about the student protection plan. - v.
-Appendix 1 Assessment of Risks to Continuation and Quality of Study. - 1.6 The Student Protection Plan forms part of the Terms and Conditions as outlined in the TEC Student Contract and the East Riding College Terms and Conditions found on our website. - 1.7 Students enrolled on the BSc Nursing (Adult) GIFHE which is taught at the University Centre Grimsby, are enrolled as University of Hull students on franchised provision and should refer to the University of Hull Student Protection Plan available here.
+Appendix 1 Assessment of Risks to Continuation and Quality of Study. - 1.6 The Student Protection Plan forms part of the Terms and Conditions as outlined in TEC Partnership Student Contract found on our websites. - 1.7 Students enrolled on the BSc Nursing (Adult) GIFHE which is taught at the University Centre Grimsby, are enrolled as University of Hull students on franchised provision and should refer to the University of Hull Student Protection Plan available here.